 Livermore Computing (LC) provides a large variety of High Performance Computing (HPC) clusters.
 Slurm is the batch scheduler and resource manager that schedules almost all LC clusters.
-Some LC clusters have been or are being transitioned to the Flux workload manager.
-The IBM Sierra clusters (aka CORAL systems) run the Spectrum LSF scheduler.
+Some LC clusters have been or are being transitioned to the Flux workload manager, including all El Capitan systems.

 Batch Schedulers and Workload Managers